Varun8177/Tata-1mg-clone/README.md

 6. Once the user created his account the next time user can be able to direct login.
 7. On the Home page of the website, we are creating a very beautiful interface with various carousals.
 8. On the product page, we have provided multiple features like sorting, searching and filtering, etc.
-9. Admin Dashboard to control products
+9. Admin Dashboard to control products - admin credential -[ email - varunadmin@gmail.com | password - varunadmin@gmail.com ]

 # Installation :
 1. Clone this repo to your local machine using